decert-me/rareskills-solana-course/src/en/chapter_14.md

 });
 ```

-We called the initialize function and passed the wallet account (*local Solana wallet account*) in the provider to the signerAccount which has the Signer<’info> struct, to validate that the wallet account actually signed the transaction.
+We called the initialize function and passed the wallet account (*local Solana wallet account*) in the provider to the `signerAccount` which has the `Signer<'info>` struct, to validate that the wallet account actually signed the transaction.
 Also remember that Anchor secretly signs any transaction using the wallet account in the provider.

-Run test anchor test --skip-local-validator , if everything was done correctly, the test should pass:
+Run test anchor test `--skip-local-validator` , if everything was done correctly, the test should pass:

 ![Anchor test passing](https://static.wixstatic.com/media/935a00_a6f122cf3fdf49ac98dbb04d90495aa4~mv2.png/v1/fill/w_740,h_187,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_a6f122cf3fdf49ac98dbb04d90495aa4~mv2.png)